 The historic building originally housed several neighborhood furniture stores.
 It has long held Belladonna Day Spa, a luxury boutique and beauty retreat.

 Belladonna was one of many businesses on the prime real estate corridor to close during the early Covid-19 restrictions.
-After Belladonna announced its closure in June 2020, it operated under a rented shared-space model called Magazine Wellness.
+After Belladonna announced its closure in June 2020, the space operated as a rented shared-space model called Magazine Wellness.